bricekams/newsapp/README.md

 # NewsApp

 I created this mobile app to get the latest hot news in real time.
-Easily and smoothly, made with Flutter (in 1 week 😄).
+Easily and smoothly, made with Flutter in 1 week 😄.

 <img src="./brand.jpg" />